 There is an underlying smaller pitch: 0.8mm.
 That goes 10 times in the horizontal pitch and 12 times in the vertical pitch.

 Making the real bricks exact multiples of 8mm long has an unfortunate side effect: the faces of adjacent bricks touch.
 That is not a good idea unless you are never going to move them again.
 To avoid the faces rubbing against each other while building or dismantling, a small gap is introduced.
 I am much less adamant about the exact value of this gap than I am about the value of the basic pitches, but my measurements have consistently turned up the value of 0.1mm play on each side.( 1 )

-Carefully note that there is now a space, or play, of 0.2mm between adjacent bricks horizontally:
+Carefully note that there is now a gap of 0.2mm (twice the play) between adjacent bricks horizontally:

-Note also carefully (and think about it hard if necessary!) that the actual dimensions of a brick do not allow them to be put horizontally in other places than exact multiples of 8mm!
+Note also carefully (and think about it hard if necessary!) that these actual dimensions of a brick do not allow them to be put horizontally in other places than exact multiples of 8mm!

 The 31.8mm brick is definitely not a uniformly scaled down version of the "ideal" 32mm brick!
 It is really a 32mm brick from which 0.1mm has been shaved off on all vertical sides to ensure a reasonable gap.

-There is no need for a gap in the vertical dimension, indeed it is not desirable at all.
+There is no need for play in the vertical dimension, indeed it is not desirable at all.